Taxation and Basic Income

 -

-Some Basic Income proposals use a two-stage tax taxation system.
-With a two-stage tax system, the tax rate may either increase or decrease above a threshold income level.
+Some Basic Income proposals use a two or three-stage tax system.
+With such tax systems, the tax rate may either increase or decrease above pre-set income thresholds.

 -

-Using a two-stage tax gives the designers of a Basic Income more flexibility.
-Tax rates on net recipients and net payers can be adjusted independently to ensure that payments to recipients are balanced by extra tax raised or to maximise the benefits achieved with a Basic Income.
+Using a two or three-stage tax gives the designers of a Basic Income more flexibility.
+Tax rates for net recipients and net payers can be adjusted independently to ensure that payments to recipients are balanced by the extra tax raised, or to maximise the benefits achieved with a Basic Income.

 -

-When a uniform tax (proportional tax) is combined with a Basic Income, the Effective Tax Rate (ETR) is progressive.
+When a uniform (proportional) tax is combined with a Basic Income, the Effective Tax Rate (ETR) is progressive.
 That is, the ETR progressively increases as gross income from other sources increases.

-This is because the Basic Income may be considered to be a negative tax payment and when the negative Basic Income and the positive tax are added the net result is negative for those on low incomes so the ETR is negative.
+This is because the Basic Income may be considered to be a negative tax payment and when the constant negative Basic Income and the positive uniform tax are added together the net result is negative for those on low incomes so the ETR is negative.

 As gross income from other sources increases, taxation on other income increases in proportion.
 Tax paid will eventually exceed the Basic Income received so the ETR progressively becomes less negative and eventually becomes positive.

-While the marginal tax rate on other income has not changed, the ETR on all income is progressive.
+While the marginal tax rate on other income has not changed, the ETR on all income progressively increases.

 -